 Group 2 PH — Patients with group 2 PH have PH secondary to left heart disease with chronic left atrial and pulmonary venous hypertension, including systolic dysfunction, diastolic dysfunction, and valvular heart disease (table 1).
 (See "Overview of pulmonary hypertension in adults", section on 'Classification'.)

 Primary therapy for group 2 PH consists of treatment of the underlying heart disease, which is discussed in detail separately.
-(See "Overview of the therapy of heart failure due to systolic dysfunction" and "Treatment and prognosis of diastolic heart failure" and "Course and management of chronic aortic regurgitation in adults" and "Overview of the management of chronic mitral regurgitation" and "Medical management and indications for intervention in mitral stenosis" and "Medical management of asymptomatic aortic stenosis in adults".)
+(See "Overview of the therapy of heart failure due to systolic dysfunction" and "Treatment and prognosis of diastolic heart failure" and "Course and management of chronic aortic regurgitation in adults" and "Overview of the management of chronic mitral regurgitation" and "Medical management and indications for intervention for mitral stenosis" and "Medical management of asymptomatic aortic stenosis in adults".)

 Group 3 PH — Patients with group 3 PH have PH secondary to various causes of hypoxemia, such as chronic obstructive pulmonary disease, interstitial lung disease, other pulmonary diseases with a mixed restrictive and obstructive pattern, sleep-disordered breathing, or alveolar hypoventilation disorders (table 1).
 (See "Overview of pulmonary hypertension in adults", section on 'Classification'.)